ComNets-Bremen/NAVEL/prototypes/Food-Safety-Prototype/README.md

 ## Code

-The code of the program consist of a number of parts combining the following activities.
+The code of the program consist of a number of parts (listed below) that are invoked to perform different activities.

 - Reading temperature sensor
 - Averaging temperature values to check whether threshold exceeded
 - Handling button presses (long press or short press) through an interrupt handler
+- Setting up temperature logging
+- Starting or stopping the WLAN access point and the web server
 - Writing to SD card
 - Setting up web server with the logged data
+- Sleeping to save energy
+- Serving web pages

 The following sections show and describe the code related to the above activities.